xmuyulab/DreamDIA/README.md

 xgboost
 ```

-If .raw files are going to be fed directly to Dream-DIA in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.
+If .raw files are going to be fed directly to Dream-DIA-XMBD in Linux systems, [mono](https://www.mono-project.com/download/stable/#download-lin) must be installed.

 ### Installation